AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 > Final cost:          0.000259892 ATP
 ```

-### Call HelloWorld Contract
+## Call HelloWorld Contract

 **Step1.**  Enter the alaya-truffle console

 ```
 alaya-truffle console
 ```
-- You can execute command in alaya-truffle console
+You can execute the command in alaya-truffle console

 **Step2.**  Create contract object